 Attachment: Announcement

-The Ministry hereby elaborates the term of recognition under Item4 of Article 39 as used in the Qualifications and Criteria Standards for foreigners undertaking the jobs specified under Article 46.1.1 to 46.1.6 of the Employment Service Act, set forth the employer that has made substantial contribution to the domestic economic development; alternatively, it that is treated as a special case by the central competent authority consultation with the central industry competent authorities. is a business invested or established by overseas Chinese or foreigner(s) and approved by the Government of the Republic of China with definitions of “startup with innovation capability” listed in the HeadStart Taiwan programand not exceeding five years and documents at the MOEA’s Intellectual Property Office (TIPO)(see attachment 1).
+The Ministry hereby elaborates the term of recognition under Item4 of Article 39 as used in the Qualifications and Criteria Standards for foreigners undertaking the jobs specified under Article 46.1.1 to 46.1.6 of the Employment Service Act, set forth the employer that has made substantial contribution to the domestic economic development; alternatively, it is in a condition that is treated as a special case by the central competent authority in consultation with the central industry competent authorities.
+The aforementioned employer is a business invested or established by overseas Chinese or foreigner(s) and approved by the Government of the Republic of China which complies with definitions of “startup with innovation capability” listed in the HeadStart Taiwan program recognize by the Government of the Republic of China and provides the relevant certificates of the establishment of the business not exceeding five years and documents at the MOEA’s Intellectual Property Office (TIPO)(see attachment 1).

 The business entities have obtained funds amounting to over NT$2 million from venture capitalists inside or outside the country.